kronostechnologies/fluent-logger-php/README.md

 * Buffering and re-send support

 PHP does not have threads.
-So, I strongaly recommend you use fluentd as a local fluent proxy.
+So, I strongly recommend you use fluentd as a local fluent proxy.

 ````
 apache2(mod_php)